Mark Breland: Amateur career

+At age 18 in 1981 Breland was already being offered huge sums up to $300,000 by boxing promoters to sign a professional contract.
+Still, he turned them down, partly in anticipation of participating in the 1984 Olympics (and the exposure the Games would bring), and in part scorn: "It's not 'cause I need the money.
+It's 'cause they need the money.
+Hey, I can get hurt."
+Breland always sought to take the fight game on his terms; even then he planned to leave the ring before turning 30.

+Breland compiled an impressive amateur ring record of 110–1 (with 73 knockouts).
+His single loss, to Darryl Anthony was avenged by a 3rd round TKO over Anthony as a professional in a scheduled 10 round bout.
+Plus one unaccounted loss by medical disqualification, due to withdrawal because of toxic poisoning, which caused Breland to spend most of the fight week in a New York hospital.

-Mark Breland won a gold medal at the 1984 Olympics, was awarded the 1982 Boxer of the Year by USAABF, and rated #1 amateur welterweight in the world by AIBA in 1984.
+Breland won a gold medal at the 1984 Olympics, was awarded the 1982 Boxer of the Year by USAABF, and rated #1 amateur welterweight in the world by AIBA in 1984.

-Breland was so exceptional, that he had been having trouble getting sparring partners in the Bedford-Stuyvesant Boxing Association Gym.
-In June 1984, when he was preparing himself for the forthcoming National Olympic Trials, he went to Grossinger, New York, to train with the Kronks, there he sparred with Thomas Hearns, who in turn was preparing to fight Roberto Durán.
+Breland was so exceptional as an amateur that he had been having trouble getting sparring partners in the Bedford-Stuyvesant Boxing Association Gym.
+Fighters were known to delay their trip to the coveted NYC Daily News Golden Gloves during Mark Breland's five year consecutive reign in order to avoid facing him.
+In June 1984, when he was preparing himself for the forthcoming National Olympic Trials, he went to Grossinger, New York, to train with the Kronks, there he sparred with WBC Super Welterweight champion Thomas Hearns, who in turn was preparing to fight Roberto Durán.
 At that time Breland was being trained by Emanuel Steward.
 At that time he narrowly escaped bigger troubles, falling under destructive influence of his teammate Ricky Womack, who happened to be an authoritative figure for Breland, eventually was sentenced and jailed.